Ctrl-Mota/EXPO_APP_TEMPLATE/README.md

 - Testing Configured
 - Simple project structure
 - Small component library to get started with
+- LightTheme and DarkTheme pre-configureds
+- UseContext with UseReducer to manage global contexts
+- Boosted navigator animation for an increased visual performance

 It's easy to create a project, strip out the few components included, and still have the architecture in place to quickly start building an app.